Analyzing Repeated Measures Data: ANOVA and Mixed Model Approaches

 There are many advantages to running repeated measures data using mixed models.
 But they do require you set up your data differently (in the long, or observation-level format, as opposed to the wide, or person-level format you’re used to).

-In this module I’ll give a tutorial on how to restructure the data set from the Wide Format required by GLM Repeated Measures (with one row per subject) to the Long Format, (with one row per observation), as required by mixed model procedures.
+In this module I’ll give a tutorial on how to restructure the data set from the Wide Format required for repeated measures ANOVA (with one row per subject) to the Long Format, (with one row per observation), as required by mixed model procedures.

 I’ll also show you how to graph your data, per person, so you can see what is going on.
 I have always found this absolutely indispensable in choosing an approach.
 But you can’t just use a regular means plot or scatter plot, because of the clustering of the data, so once again, I’ll show you just how to do it.